Design Challenges for a Multi-Perspective Search Engine: Introduction

 In summary, our contributions are as follows: \begin{enumerate} \item We study a document retrieval paradigm with the objective of delivering \emph{direct} and diverse summary responses to user query.
-We outline a list of natural language understanding challenges to achieve the goal. \item We demonstrate and evaluate a prototype perspective-oriented search engine that retrieve, organize and summarize the perspective behind news articles. \item We conduct a user study with our prototype against Google Search to assess the utility of our paradigm, as well as to uncover the information needs by users with respect to controversial, debate-worthy queries. \end{enumerate}
+We outline a list of natural language understanding challenges to achieve the goal. \item We demonstrate and evaluate a prototype multi-perspective search engine \footnote{Demo: \url{www.multiperspectivesearch.com}} \footnote{Code is released at \url{www.github.com/CogComp/multi-persp-search-engine}} that retrieve, organize and summarize the perspective behind news articles. \item We conduct a user study with our prototype against a popular search engine to assess the utility of our paradigm, as well as to understand the information needs by users with respect to controversial, debate-worthy queries. \end{enumerate}